Yemenite Jews: Baladi-rite and Shami-rite prayer books

+Yemenite Jewish culture

 Yemenite Hebrew

 Yemenite Hebrew has been studied by scholars, many of whom believe it to contain the most ancient phonetic and grammatical features.
 There are two main pronunciations of Yemenite Hebrew, considered by many scholars to be the most accurate modern-day form of Biblical Hebrew, although there are technically a total of five that relate to the regions of Yemen.
 In the Yemenite dialect, all Hebrew letters have a distinct sound, except for sāmeḵ (ס) and śîn (שׂ), which are both pronounced /s/.
 The Sanaani Hebrew pronunciation (used by the majority) has been indirectly critiqued by Saadia Gaon since it contains the Hebrew letters jimmel and guf, which he rules is incorrect.
 There are Yemenite scholars, such as Rabbi Ratzon Arusi, who say that such a perspective is a misunderstanding of Saadia Gaon's words.

 Rabbi Mazuz postulates this hypothesis through the Djerban (Tunisia) Jewish dialect's use of gimmel and quf, switching to jimmel and guf when talking with Gentiles in the Arabic dialect of Jerba.
 While Jewish boys learned Hebrew from the age of 3, it was used primarily as a liturgical and scholarly language.
 In daily life, Yemenite Jews spoke in regional Judeo-Arabic.